modern-standard/ide-plugin-vscode/eslint-server/README.md

-# VSCode ESLint extension - server part
+# VSCode standardjs extension - server part

-The server part of the VSCode eslint extension.
+The server part of the VSCode standardjs extension.